analogdevicesinc/ai8x-synthesis/README.md

 While there can be multiple reasons for this, check two important settings that can influence the training behavior:

 * The initial learning rate may be set too high.
-Reduce LR by a factor of 10 or 100 by specifying a smaller initial `--lr` on the command line, and possibly by reducing the epoch `milestones` for further reduction of the learning rate in the scheduler file specified by `—compress`.
+Reduce LR by a factor of 10 or 100 by specifying a smaller initial `--lr` on the command line, and possibly by reducing the epoch `milestones` for further reduction of the learning rate in the scheduler file specified by `--compress`.
 Note that the the selected optimizer and the batch size both affect the learning rate.
 * The epoch when QAT is engaged may be set too low.
 Increase `start_epoch` in the QAT scheduler file specified by `--qat-policy`, and increase the total number of training epochs by increasing the value specified by the `--epochs` command line argument and by editing the `ending_epoch` in the scheduler file specified by `--compress`.